acryldata/datahub-helm/README_Klarrio.md

 Afterwards you can simply install the helm charts to your K8s cluster via

 `helm install datahub ./ --values values.yaml -n <namespace of kafka cluster>`

+# Generate Kustomize manifests from helm charts
+To generate all the manifests starting from a helm chart (e.g. prerequisites) do the following:

+`helm template datahub-prerequisites charts/prerequisites/ --values charts/prerequisites/values.yaml  --output-dir kustomized`